 If the condition is long standing, or is very painful, it would be useful to be fully assessed by one of our physiotherapists, to determine the root cause of your pain and to help to address it as quickly as possible.
 You may need some hands on and realignment work before starting on a personalised rehabilitation programme.

 I travelled to see Alison from Glasgow having suffered from osteitis pubis for around a year and after hearing good reports regarding her treatment of this condition.
 After trying numerous physiotherapists, ART therapists, acupuncturists, chiropractors/ osteopaths, & surgeons in Scotland with no great results, I did have my doubts as to whether I would ever be able to play football pain free again and was contemplating hanging up my boots- luckily I heard about Alison, and I haven’t looked back.

 The attention to detail and anatomy knowledge I experienced was unbelievable and the best I have ever received- every aspect of my body, posture, and breathing was analysed over a two day period that addressed every fundamental weakness/ issue I had.

-Even though the aches, and pains that had plagued me for over a year felt better after these initial two days it was after a week+ of doing the exercises given to me that I seen a huge difference.
-I am now at the stage where I can play pain free and I can’t thank/ recommend Alison and the clinic highly enough.
+Even though the aches, and pains that had plagued me for over a year felt better after these initial two days it was after a week+ of doing the exercises given to me that I saw a huge difference.
+I am now at the stage where I can play pain free and I can’t thank/ recommend Alison, and the clinic highly enough.